godteri/Taiko-Encryption-Tool/README.md

 9. **[songinfo]**
-The songinfo is simple just make a new entry, change the id to (id) then change the offset to the one in the tja without any punctuation
+The songinfo is simple just make a new entry, change the id to (id) then change the offset to somewhere around -2000 (i use -2030)

 10. **[newwordlist]**
 In newwordlist make a new entry, the key should be song_(id) and change all of the text to the name of the song